The Warlords of Draenor Mage Guide

 Dugi’s does this even if you’ve gained levels in the dungeons or PvP Battlegrounds.
 Leave off the questing to gain a few levels elsewhere, then come back and Dugi’ss will figure out where you are and show you the best place to go next, automatically.
 Whether you’re brand new to WoW or covered from head to toe in Heirlooms, Dugi will show you the way to get leveled as fast as possible.

-Dugi’s is fully updated for the latest patches of every expansion.
-With it you will probably never need to look at your quest log again, much less browse some website.
+Dugi’s is fully updated for the latest patches of every expansion, including Warlods of Draenor.
+You will probably never need to look at your quest log again, much less browse some website.
 Grab your copy here and get leveled fast.

 Like this page?
 How about recommending it and/or commenting?